 Note: Apple can revoke digital certificates at any time at its sole discretion.
-For more information, read the Apple Developer Program license agreements in Member Center.
+For more information, read the Apple Developer Program license agreements in your account on the developer website.

-If you suspect that your Pass Type ID certificate or Developer ID certificate and private key have been compromised, and would like to request revocation of the certificate, send an email to email@example.com.
-You can continue to develop and distribute passes by requesting an additional certificate from your account in Member Center.
+If you suspect that your Pass Type ID certificate or Developer ID certificate and private key have been compromised, and would like to request revocation of the certificate, send an email to firstname.lastname@example.org.
+You can continue to develop and distribute passes by requesting an additional certificate from your account on the developer website.

 I received an error message saying, "Xcode could not find a valid private-key/certificate pair for this profile in your keychain."